Get to know more about Milah and Bris Ritual

 The mitzvah of Brit Milah is unique in that it is the only mitzvah given to the Patriarchs.
 The fulfillment of Brit Milah by Abraham and his descendants, even before the Torah was given to the nation at Sinai, is an indication of its centrality to the Jewish faith.
 Certainly, the mitzvah of Milah has captured “public opinion” concerning the Jewish religion.
 It would hardly be an exaggeration to state that the concept of circumcision, in the eyes of both Jews and non-Jews, is seen as a defining element of Judaism.

 The circumcision is done specifically on the reproductive organ.
 God chose the male place of gender as the part of the body to impart His Covenant because from there begins the process of bringing down a soul from Heaven and creating a new generation.
 The most obvious connotation of the mitzvah of Milah is of removing something unwanted.
 It seems as if the human male was created incomplete, and the job of completing him, by removal of the foreskin, was left to us to carry out through the mitzvah of Milah.
 This raises a difficulty: why did God create us incomplete?
 The answer, however, is that God wished to give us the opportunity of completing ourselves.
-Milah is the first expression, and the only physical manifestation, of this self-completion.
+Milah is the first expression as per Bris Ritual, and the only physical manifestation, of this self-completion.
 The foreskin, which represents a blockage or impediment, is cut away, thereby enabling a revelation of purity and holiness.

 It is hardly surprising that the vast majority of even the most secular Jews, perhaps up to 98% of Jews in Israel, continue to circumcise their children.
 It is the first mitzvah given to the first Jew, Abraham, and to this day it continues to be the symbol of our faith and our covenant – indeed, the symbol of our Jewish identity.

 On which day should the brit be & why?